With beautiful beaches, safe towns, affordable real estate and a thriving expat community, Costa Rica is one of the most amazing places you can live.

 Its popularity as a tourist town and expat favorite make the cost of living a bit higher than in areas with less traffic.
 But in Tamarindo, it’s very easy to find good food and even good healthcare.
 Tamarindo is our top pick for expats looking for an ocean view.

-The Best Place for Expats to Live in the Heredia Province:
+The Best Place for Internationals to Live in the Heredia Province: Heredia

 The city of Heredia is the capital of the Heredia province.
 With a population of 120,000 people, it is one of the largest cities in the country.
 Located just outside of San Jose, it’s ideal for expats who prefer city life to beach living.
 Though in Costa Rica, as long as you have a car, you’re never that far from the beach.